Treasures of Scotland

 Explore Glasgow this morning with a guided coach tour of the architectural legacy of Charles Rennie MackIntosh.
 Begin the tour at the Hunterian Art Gallery, the oldest museum in Scotland, followed by the Glasgow School of Art and the once famous nineteenth century Willow Tea Rooms.
 Visit the Scotland Street School Museum, the design of which MackIntosh based on Rowallen Castle.
-Then, enjoy a light lunch at the House for an Art Lover, whose design was inspired by the works of the great architect.
+Then, enjoy a light lunch at leisure at the House for an Art Lover, whose design was inspired by the works of the great architect.

 In the afternoon, enjoy a guided tour of the hilltop castle of Culzean.
 Built in the latter part of the eighteenth century, the castle incorporates a large drum tower with a circular saloon overlooking the sea, a grand oval staircase and a suite of well-appointed apartments.

 Dinner this evening is in a local restaurant.

 This morning, visit the towering Wallace Monument, built to honour Scotland’s National hero, Sir William Wallace.
 Wallace was a Scottish knight who became one of the main leaders in the Scottish Wars of Independence, defeating the English in the battle of Stirling.
 Admire the views from the base of the tower, to the south Glasgow and to the north Stirling, whose fields hosted the famous battle.

 Then, enjoy a guided tour of the Kelvingrove Art Gallery by a curator.
 Designed by Sir John W. Simpson and financed by the International Exhibition of 1888, it contains one of the finest collections of arms and armour in the world as well as works by the Old Masters and French Impressionists.